When Staff Engineer is an anti-pattern

 That’s due to the power asymmetry that comes with your position.
 With great power comes great responsibility.
 Engineers are less likely to call out your lack of technical competence, but your power will not be used efficiently without it.

-Why is Staff an Anti-Pattern?
+When is Staff an Anti-Pattern?

 A while back an engineering manager reached out for advice on hiring Staff Engineers.
 His org didn’t have any Staff Engineer and as someone who carries the Senior version of the title and actively writes about it, he thought it’d be a good idea to ping me on the matter.